brendansailer/Campus-Event-Tracker/API/README.md

 You also need to run this command to make the Oracle_cx library work (just add it to your bashrc and source it): export LD_LIBRARY_PATH=$ORACLE_HOME/lib

-Also make sure to have a database user with username project and password project:
+Also make sure to have a database user with username project and password password:
 - create user project identified by "password";
 - grant all privileges to project identified by password;